Section 37 of the Constitution Act, 1867: Text of section 37

+As currently modified by the most recent redistribution of seats, section 37 reads:

 Section 37 is found in Part IV of the Constitution Act, 1867, dealing with the legislative power of the federal Parliament.

-Amendments

-When originally enacted in 1867, section 37 provided that there would be 181 members in the House of Commons: 82 for Ontario, 65 for Quebec, 19 for Nova Scotia, and 15 for New Brunswick.
+It has been amended by implication many times since 1867.
+The wording of section 37 was not formally amended by those additions, but the amendments have been consolidated to the present wording by the federal Department of Justice in the online version of the Constitution Act, 1867.

+Legislative history

+Original version

+As originally enacted in 1867, section 37 read as follows:

+Section 37 was based on resolution 17 of the Quebec Resolutions of 1864, but with a projected total number of 194 seats: eighty-two for Ontario, sixty-five for Quebec, nineteen for Nova Scotia, and fifteen for New Brunswick, and including eight for Newfoundland and five for Prince Edward Island.
+Resolution 18 of the London Resolutions of 1866 instead had a total of only 181 seats, as neither Newfoundland nor Prince Edward Island were participating.
+The proposed number of seats for Ontario, Quebec, Nova Scotia and New Brunswick was unchanged.

+With slight textual variations, the wording of resolution 18 of the London Resolutions was carried forward in the various drafts of the bill, and was set out in the final draft of the bill prior to introduction in the British Parliament on February 12, 1867.

+Subsequent amendments

-Section 37 has been amended by implication several times since 1867.
+Section 37 has been amended by implication many times since 1867.
 Each time a new province was added, the House of Commons was expanded, and eventually the federal territories also acquired representation in the House of Commons.
-There have also been increases in the number of seats as the population of Canada has grown, according to the formula set out in section 51 of the Act.
-The wording of section 37 was not formally amended by those additions, but has been consolidated to the present wording by the federal Department of Justice in the online version of the Constitution Act, 1867 and by the procedure and practice guide published by the House of Commons.
+As the population of Canada has grown, there have also been increases in the number of seats, according to the formula set out in section 51 of the Act.
+The wording of section 37 was not formally amended by those additions, but has been consolidated to the present wording by the federal Department of Justice in the online version of the Constitution Act, 1867.
+As of 2025, the total number of members of the House of Commons is 343.

 Purpose and interpretation

+"Rep. by Pop."

 Prior to Confederation, what are now Ontario and Quebec were joined in the single Province of Canada, as Canada West and Canada East.
 Each region had equal representation in the provincial Parliament.
 The population of Canada West gradually surpassed the population of Canada East, leading to political discontent in Canada West, and instability in the government.
 Agitation grew for "representation by population" (also called "rep by pop").

-That became one of the driving forces for the Confederation movement, as the politicians from Canada West saw federation as a solution to the political instability, with each province to be represented by population in the lower house of the new federation.
+That became one of the driving forces for the Confederation movement, as politicians from Canada East and Canada West both saw federation as a solution to the political instability, with each province to be represented by population in the lower house of the new federation, combined with the establishment of two new provinces to deal with local matters.

-The number of seats in the House of Commons has varied over time, as new provinces were added and the population grew overall.
-The seats in the Commons are allocated according to the formula set out in section 51 of the Act.